Delay Update in determinant quantum Monte Carlo: Model and result

-For each simulation, we run 16 Markov chains, while each Markov chain contains 100 sweeps (divided into 5 bins).
-To further improve the estimation of computation time, we repeat the simulation for 5 times and calculate the average time.
-This setup applies to all the following estimations of computation time.
-When the system has a size of $42 \times 42$, as shown in Fig.~\ref{fig:fig2}, whether it is DQMC-finite-T or DQMC-zero-T, the proportion of time taken by fast update to the total computation time exceeds 85$\%$.
-This indicates that optimizing local updates is highly essential for accelerating the DQMC.
+Before testing the delay update, we first demonstrate the importance of optimizing the fast update component.
+We estimate the proportions of computation time for various processes in a complete DQMC calculation.
+To control variables uniformly across all simulations, we set the Hubbard repulsive interaction $U/t=1$, the inverse temperature $\beta t=4$, and the time slice for Trotter decomposition $a_\tau t=0.1$.
+For each simulation, we run 16 Markov chains, where each Markov chain contains 100 sweeps (divided into 5 bins).
+To further improve the estimation of computation time, we repeat the simulation 5 times and calculate the average time.
+This setup applies to all subsequent estimations of computation time in the main text.
+All simulations were conducted on the Siyuan-1 cluster at Shanghai Jiao Tong University, which we refer to as CPU1 in this work; the configuration of this computer can be found in the Appendix~\ref{sec:app2}.
+For a system size of $42 \times 42$, as shown in Fig.~\ref{fig:fig2}, the proportion of time taken by fast update exceeds 85$\%$ of the total computation time, regardless of whether it is DQMC-finite-T or DQMC-zero-T. This underscores that optimizing fast updates is essential for accelerating DQMC.

-Upon realizing this, we now compare the efficiency of fast update and delay update.
-We first consider finite-T calculation.
-We perform DQMC calculations on the Hubbard model with completely identical parameters on systems of different sizes, and we record the average computation time for each system size with different local update algorithm to make a comparison.
-The huge improvement is shown in Fig.~\ref{fig:fig3}.
+Upon realizing this, we proceed to compare the efficiencies of fast and delay updates.
+We first consider a finite-T calculation.
+We perform DQMC calculations on the Hubbard model with completely identical parameters on systems of different sizes, and we record the average computation time of \textit{Update} per sweep for each system size using different local update algorithms for comparison.
+A substantial improvement is shown in Fig.~\ref{fig:fig3}.
 For the same system size, the computation time of delay update is less than that of fast update.
 Moreover, with an increase in system size, the acceleration factor of delay update continues to grow.
-When the system size reaches $42 \times 42$, an acceleration of over tenfold has been achieved.
+When the system size reaches $42 \times 42$, an acceleration factor exceeding tenfold has been achieved.
 Considering that the proportion of time taken by fast update to the total computation time has exceeded $85\%$, the overall speedup is about sevenfold.
 This allows us to elevate the computable system size from $42 \times 42$ to $58 \times 58$ while keeping the time cost nearly the same.